sakshat-bhattarai/Linq-Security-Compliance-Assessment/README.md

 Linq regularly receives complex security and compliance questionnaires from enterprise customers.

 **Response Includes:**
-- A proposed process for handling incoming security questionnaires efficiently
-- Roles and responsibilities across internal teams
-- Recommended tools and automation (e.g., Vanta, Google Drive, Notion)
+It includes six-step process to manage customer security questionnaires efficiently and consistently.
+It involves centralized intake, role assignment, collaboration tools, and automated evidence collection to streamline responses.
+This approach reduces manual effort, enhances accuracy, and improves customer trust.

 ---

 ### 3. 📂 `security-opinion.md`
 **Topic:**
-A strong opinion on password security best practices
+A strong opinion on password security and its best practices

-**Response Includes:**
-- A contrarian viewpoint: Why forcing frequent password changes is outdated
-- Support from NIST SP 800-63B-4 guidelines
-- Recommendations for modern practices like MFA, password managers, and breach monitoring

 ---